-Testing and education are both important factors to maintaining an effective anti-doping program, which is why all U.S. athletes who are credentialed for the Olympic, Paralympic, Pan American, Parapan American, and Youth Olympic Games are required to undergo anti-doping education in the months prior to the event, in accordance with the USOPC National Anti-Doping Policy.
+Testing and education are both important factors to maintaining an effective anti-doping program, which is why all U.S. athletes who are credentialed for the Olympic, Paralympic, Pan American, Parapan American, and Youth Olympic Games are required to undergo anti-doping education in the months prior to the event, in accordance with the United States Olympic and Paralympic Committee (USOPC) National Anti-Doping Policy.
 All athletes appointed to a U.S. team may also be subject to additional testing throughout the Games by the International Olympic Committee or International Paralympic Committee (IOC/ IPC) or the Games Organizing Committee, which is why it is important athletes understand their rights and responsibilities.

-The USADA anti-doping program utilizes in-competition (event) testing, as well as no-notice, out-ofcompetition testing, to help protect the rights of clean athletes and maximize unpredictability and the deterrent value of testing.
+The USADA anti-doping program utilizes in-competition (event) testing, as well as no-notice, out-of-competition testing, to help protect the rights of clean athletes and maximize unpredictability and the deterrent value of testing.
 The standard definition for "in-competition" is the period commencing at 11:59 p.m. on the day before a competition in which the athlete is scheduled to participate, through the end of the competition and the sample collection process related to the competition.
+Even if an athlete used a substance or method prohibited only in-competition, but used it out-of-competition, it could still be evident in their sample during the in-competition period.
+Athletes are strictly liable for what is found in their sample at the time of the test, regardless of their intent.